shashirsb/sockshop-main/README.md

-# Helidon Sock Shop - for ORACLE ATP Soda as Backend Data Store
+# Helidon Sock Shop with ORACLE ATP Soda as Backend Data Store

 This project is an implementation of the microservices based application using [Helidon Microservices Framework](https://helidon.io/).